zevaverbach/tatt/README.md

 # Transcribe All The Things™

-`tatt` creates a uniform API for multiple speech-to-text (STT) services.
+Tatt creates a uniform API for multiple speech-to-text (STT) services.

 ## Installation